-Dispersion Measure & Demographic Methods
+Dispersion Measure and Demographic Methods

 For each population, we investigated life expectancy and lifespan variation since birth.
-We decided not to analyze variability at death conditioned on survival to a childhood age, as previous studies have done (e.g. Edwards and Tuljapurkar (2005), Smits and Monden (2009)), because of the arbitrariness of choosing a starting age and because infancy and childhood are major contributors to lifespan inequalities that we did not want to overlook.
-We focused on five periods determined by trends in the coefficient of variation of male life expectancy.
-The periods were labeled “Stagnation” from 1960 to 1980, “Improvements” from 1980 to 1988, “Deterioration” from 1988-1994, “Divergence” between 1994 and 2000, and “Convergence” thereafter.
-Periods were initially determined using a divisive hierarchical estimation algorithm for multiple change points analysis.
-The statistical break points were 1960, 1976, 1986, 1993 and 2001.
-We instead used complete decades or historical events which made the interpretation of the results easier, which were all within 3 years of the cut points.
-For example, the period 1960-1979 (complete years) included the two decades with no substantial changes in the coefficient of variation between life expectancies.
-The next break point (1986) was extended to 1988 to include completely Gorbachev’s anti-alcohol campaign, which was implemented in the period 1985-1988.
-The following break point was used exactly since it allows the period 1988-1993 to include the dissolution of the Soviet Union in late 1991 and the largest drops in life expectancy in Russia, Latvia, Estonia, Lithuania, and less marked in Ukraine, Belarus, and Bulgaria in 1992-1993.
-Finally, the year 2001 was changed to 2000 to start with the 21st century.
+We did not analyze variability at death conditioned on survival to a childhood age, as previous studies have done (e.g., Edwards and Tuljapurkar 2005; Smits and Monden 2009) because of the arbitrariness of choosing a starting age and because infancy and childhood are major contributors to lifespan inequalities that we did not want to overlook.
+We focused on five periods determined by trends in the coefficient of variation of male life expectancy: (1) stagnation, from 1960 to 1980; (2) improvements, from 1980 to 1988; (3) deterioration, from 1988 to 1994; (4) divergence, between 1994 and 2000; and (5) convergence thereafter.
+Periods were initially determined using a divisive hierarchical estimation algorithm for multiple change-points analysis.
+The statistical break points were 1960, 1976, 1986, 1993, and 2001.
+To ease the interpretation of the results, we instead used complete decades or historical events, which were all within three years of the cut points.
+For example, the period 1960–1979 (complete years) included the two decades with no substantial changes in the coefficient of variation between life expectancies.
+The next break point (1986) was extended to 1988 to include the entirety of Gorbachev’s anti-alcohol campaign, which was implemented in the period 1985–1988.
+The following break point (1993)[AU: Right?] was used exactly because it allows the period 1988–1993 to include the dissolution of the Soviet Union in late 1991 as well as the largest drops in life expectancy in Russia, Latvia, Estonia, and Lithuania and the less marked drops in Ukraine, Belarus, and Bulgaria in 1992–1993.
+Finally, the year 2001 was changed to 2000 to coincide with start with the twenty-first century.

-Several dispersion measures have been proposed to analyze lifespan variability (van Raalte and Caswell 2013, Wilmoth and Horiuchi 1999).
-In this article, we use life disparity (e†) as a dispersion indicator (Vaupel and Canudas-Romo 2003).
-It is defined as the average remaining life expectancy when death occurs; or life years lost due to death.
+Several dispersion measures have been proposed to analyze lifespan variability (van Raalte and Caswell 2013; Wilmoth and Horiuchi 1999).
+In this study, we used life disparity (e†) as a dispersion indicator (Vaupel and Canudas-Romo 2003).
+Life disparity is defined as the average remaining life expectancy when death occurs, or life years lost due to death.
 For example, when death is highly variable, some people will die well before their expected age at death, contributing many lost years to life disparity.
-When survival is highly concentrated around older ages, the difference between the age at death and the expected remaining years decreases, and life disparity gets smaller.
+When survival is highly concentrated around older ages, the difference between the age at death and the expected remaining years decreases, and life disparity decreases.
 It can be expressed as

-e†=0ωdaeada (1)
+e†=0ωdaeada, (1)

-where d(a), ω and e(a) are the deaths distribution, the open-aged interval (110+ in our case), and remaining life expectancy, respectively.
-We selected this measure because of its easy public health interpretation, which equals the average life expectancy losses attributable to death (Shkolnikov et al. 2011), and its decomposable and additive properties (Zhang and Vaupel 2009).
-The e† measure has the additive property that, once it has been decomposed by age between two periods, the sum of every age-specific contribution to the difference is the total change in e† between these two periods.
-These properties allow us to quantify the impact of mortality at different ages, and from different causes, and to separate ages that decrease lifespan variability from those that increase it by using demographic methods (Zhang and Vaupel 2009, Shkolnikov et al. 2011).
+where d(a), ω, and e(a) are the deaths distribution, the open-aged interval (110+ in our case), and remaining life expectancy, respectively.
+We selected this measure because of its easy public health interpretation as the average life expectancy losses attributable to death (Shkolnikov et al. 2011) and because of its decomposable and additive properties (Zhang and Vaupel 2009).
+The e† measure has the additive property that after it has been decomposed by age between two periods, the sum of every age-specific contribution to the difference is the total change in e† between these two periods.
+These properties allow us to quantify the impact of mortality at different ages and from different causes and to separate ages that decrease lifespan variability from those that increase it by using demographic methods (Shkolnikov et al. 2011; Zhang and Vaupel 2009).
 An important attribute of e† is the so-called threshold age at which mortality improvements have zero effect on lifespan variation (Zhang and Vaupel 2009).
 Progress in saving lives below this age reduces variation (also called premature deaths), whereas progress above this age increases variation in lifespans (Vaupel et al. 2011).